 I honestly wasn’t even really that excited to go to Hamburg in the first place – I really only went because we found a house sit there and it was for 2.5 weeks which I was stoked about (since we’d been traveling everywhere for about 1 week and I was ready to camp out in one spot for a hot minute), and because my friend really realllllly (like reallllly) wanted to go to Germany.I was more like NORWAY!
 SWITZERLAND!
 AMSTERDAM!
 And I guess Hamburg?
 Since it exists?

 THEIR BIKE RENTAL SYSTEM IS SO GOODI loved riding bikes here.
-So many people bike so the city definitely feels like it was built for it, and the motorists are used to cyclists (unlike in my hometown).
+So many people bike so the city definitely feels like it was built for it, and the motorists are used to cyclists (unlike in the Bay Area where I’m from).

 THERE ARE PARKS ERRYWHEREThere are SO MANY PARKS!
 They even have a huge cemetery, which sounds creepy (but tbh I like cemeteries?
 Something about the gravestones and reminder about mortality?), but is actually really really cool.
 It’s the 4th largest cemetery in the world, and the largest rural cemetery!
 And no, this does not mean the cemetery is out in the boonies (although if you live in central Hamburg you might think it is), but rather that it’s landscaped like a park.
 But if cemeteries aren’t your thing, fear not – there are OVER 1460 other non-dead people parks to choose from!!!

 Needless to say, we had a LOT of picnics while I was there.
-You can rate a park on its picnick-ability by the presence and type of grass, scenery around it, how far you have to walk from the train station, wind, types of people that go, etc. And many parks in Hamburg rate really well based on that scale!Plus Hamburg in the spring???
+You can rate a park on its picnic-ability by the presence and type of grass, scenery around it, how far you have to walk from the train station, absence of wind, etc. And many parks in Hamburg rate really well based on that scale!Plus Hamburg in the spring???
 I am obsessed!!!

 My favorite parks: Ohlsdorf Cemetery, Stadtpark, Planten un Bloomen, and Hammer Park.
 And all the random green spaces in the Othmarschen/Blankanese areas.
 Clearly I almost visited all 1460!!!!When I go back, I want to check out Dahliengarten – basically a park full of Dahlias!
 Be sure to go when they’re in season, though – unless you’re really into Dahlia stems and leaves, in which case, be my guest.
 It looks like the peak is in September, but you can still see them in August and October.